Most flats have a dustbin and recycling bag on the landing outside the back door. They are emptied dally from Monday to Friday by the porters.

 The council will not collect bricks, soil, rubble, stones, paint, tiles, plasterboard, cement, rubbish produced by workmen employed in your home, car batteries, engines, other car parts, or anything that cannot be lifted safely by two people.

 To use the council’s services, call 020 8871 8558 and tell the operator that the items can be collected from the compactor area at the back of Girton House.
-The items should then be left there ready for collection.
+Items can only be left there the day before collection.
 Tell the estate office the reference number you have been given by the council and details of what is to be removed.
 Alternatively, you can take your rubbish to a council waste-disposal site.

 Broken glass and china